 Identify the Problem: Delay in diagnosing cancer in a patient.

-Collect Data: Gather information on the time taken from symptom onset to diagnosis, reasons for delays, and patient outcomes.
+Collect Data: Gather information on the time taken from symptom onset to diagnosis, reasons for delays, and patient outcomes. = Has this been done?
+Do you have evidence?

-Identify Causal Factors: Determine the underlying causes of delays, such as healthcare system issues, patient-related factors, or healthcare provider-related factors.
+Identify Causal Factors: Determine the underlying causes of delays, such as healthcare system issues, patient-related factors, or healthcare provider-related factors. = How are you going to do this?

 Identify Root Causes: Identify the fundamental reasons behind the causal factors, such as lack of screening programs, limited access to healthcare services, or poor communication between healthcare providers and patients.
+As per previous heading…

 Develop Solutions: Propose solutions to address the root causes, such as implementing screening programs, improving access to healthcare services, or enhancing patient education and awareness.